More up-to-date information will be added to this page soon.

 Travellers should be prepared that when travelling to the UK, the same restrictions, provisions and value limits on duty free imports will apply as when arriving from a non-EU country.
 Read more in our instructions for travellers: "Travelling from non-EU countries".

-The negotiations between the EU and the UK of a withdrawal agreement are ongoing.
+The negotiations between the EU and the UK of the Withdrawal Agreement are ongoing.
 When ordering goods online, one should be prepared that orders made from the UK will be cleared through customs and taxed, like online purchases from non-EU countries, such as China or the USA.
 More detailed information can be found from instructions for declaring goods purchased online: "Consignments from outside the European Union".